Ilhasoft/ISParseBind/README.md

 # ISParseBind

-With ISParseBind you can save, update, and query PFObjects using the power of Xcode Interface Builder resources.
+With ISParseBind you can save, update and query PFObjects using the power of Xcode Interface Builder resources.

 ![ISParseBind Video](https://img.youtube.com/vi/WCZRNC_mHNQ/0.jpg)